petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-instance-settings.md

 ---
 # Configuring Instance Settings

-Liferay instances share the same installation but are configured to serve different digital experiences from different domain names.
+Liferay instances share the same installation but are configured to serve unique digital experiences from different domain names.
 Each instance has its own settings.

 Here, you'll configure the user authentication settings for the virtual instance you created in the previous step.
 For `www.bulkbonsaimaplesyeup.com`, Delectable Bonsai wants to prevent guests from creating user accounts.
 Instead, accounts are created by account managers for each buyer.